• ABOUT US

 Kambolov, a Russian official from North Ossetia, arrived in Tskhinvali in early June and was quickly promoted from chief advisor to the region’s de facto leader, Alan Gagloev, to head of the so-called government.

-JAMnews reports that Kambolov’s nomination was submitted the Alan Gagloev.
+JAMnews reports that Kambolov’s nomination was submitted by Alan Gagloev.
 However, local political observers reportedly see the appointment as more than a routine personnel change.
 There is growing speculation in Tskhinvali that Moscow’s new representative could eventually be positioned to assume the role of the region’s de facto leader.

 Kambolov has held senior positions in several Russian federal institutions, including the Federal Antimonopoly Service and agencies responsible for nationality and regional policy.